Tuesday, November 18, 2025

 October Dinner Meeting – Tuesday, October 14, 2025

 On Tuesday, October 14th, DVGI gathered for its monthly dinner meeting at the Valley Forge Casino.
-The meeting featured a presentation by speaker Melinda Eason, a Geotechnical Engineer with the U.S. Army Corps of Engineers, Philadelphia District.
-Melinda will present a Geotechnical Review of Beach Nourishment at Indian River Inlet.
+The meeting featured a Geotechnical Review of Beach Nourishment at Indian River Inlet by speaker Melinda Eason, a Geotechnical Engineer with the U.S. Army Corps of Engineers, Philadelphia District.

 The Indian River Inlet in Delaware is a vital access point to the Delaware Inland Bays, supporting commercial, recreational, and U.S. Coast Guard navigation.
 Initially authorized by Congress in 1937 and modified in 1945, the project includes parallel jetties spaced 500 feet apart, a 200-foot-wide channel dredged to a depth of 15 feet extending 7,000 feet into the bay, and additional dredging of a 9-foot-deep channel through the bay and river.